-Notes: Refer to the following documents for more information about the I/O standards supported by each attribute: • PDC Commands User Guide (SmartFusion2, IGLOO2, and RTG4)
+Notes: See the following documents for more information about the I/O standards supported by each attribute:

-PDC Commands User Guide (Smartrusionz, IGE PDC Commands User Guide (PolarFire)
+- PDC Commands User Guide for SmartFusion2, IGLOO2, and RTG4 - PDC Commands User Guide for PolarFire FPGA

 2.1 Port Name

 This is the port list of the design.
 The ports of the design are displayed in a structured manner according to group name/functions.
 Ports can be expanded or collapsed.
 The port list can be sorted, or filtered, in a way similar to the Windows spreadsheet operations.
 For example, entering RESET in the match field in the filter returns a list of port names that have RESET in the port name.